 - The inability to walk due to severe pain

 If you live in the following areas, you can book an appointment with our excellent team of doctors at Michigan Podiatry by clicking on this link:

 Heel pain prevention

-Preventing heel pain through avoiding injury is the best approach to this issue.
+Preventing heel pain by avoiding injury is the best approach to this issue.
 However, do not expect zero risk even after taking every precautionary measure.

 Steps to Reduce Your Risk of Heel Pain:

 Heel pain is a common symptom that most people experience at some point.
 Most patients with heel pain have faulty foot mechanics that contribute to their condition.
-Custom orthotics, placed in your shoes, reduce mechanical stress to your feet and help resolve painful symptoms.
-Our doctors at Foot Healthcare Associates, utilize precision made orthotic devices to provide our patients with the best results in resolving heel pain.
+Custom orthotics, placed in your shoes, reduce mechanical stress on your feet and help resolve painful symptoms.
+Our doctors at Foot Healthcare Associates, utilize precision-made orthotic devices to provide our patients with the best results in resolving heel pain.

 Contact Our Heel Pain Doctors Today

-If you are having problems with heel pain, please contact our heel pain doctors today at 248.258.0001 to schedule an appointment in Novi, Livonia, Howell, or Southfield.
+If you are having problems with heel pain, please contact our heel pain doctors today at 248.258.0001 to schedule an appointment in Novi, Livonia, Howell, or Southfield / Bingham Farms.
 Your Heel Pain treatments are covered by most insurances.